Vyral/joe-mendoza-podcast/_posts/2018-12-04-the-ins-and-outs-of-the-note-buying-industry.md

 28:30—The market is shifting; inventory is staying on longer and prices are coming down.
 What impact does that have in this business?

-32:00—Scott’s preferences among asset class, storage, apartments, shopping centers, single-family homes.
+32:00—Scott’s preferences among asset class, storage, apartments, shopping centers, single-family homes

 34:25—Is negotiating with the banks difficult?